Signs point us toward the restroom. They tell us where to order and pick-up our orders. They indicate an exit.

 High voltage is not something you can see.
 Unless there is a sign indicating the danger, you could easily make an incorrect assumption about how dangerous an area is.

 Wet floors, uneven floors, and low overhead clearance are sometimes hard to see at first glance.
-Job site signs that point out these dangers allow you to better assess your surroundings and take appropriate actions.
+Construction site signs that point out these dangers allow you to better assess your surroundings and take appropriate actions.

 2. They Keep a Job Site in Compliance

-In most industries, job site signs are required legally.
+In most industries, construction site signs are required legally.
 You need to post signage around a perimeter, for instance, that warns away trespassers, lists potential hazards, and determines the level of personal protection equipment that is required when you’re inside the perimeter.

 Staying compliant with OSHA regulations keeps your site safe and you covered.